Jimwi/ilets_words/day18/3 Norman Doidge | Feb 10, 2015 | Appel Salon.md

 ND: But clinical neurologists...
 Actually, if you read neurology textbooks, they love individual cases.
 They love Phineas Gage and that we learned about the frontal lobes from a single man who had a rod that was, unfortunately, for him, thrust up through his frontal lobes and he had a change of character.
 Or the man who mistook his wife for a hat.
 So, one of the things that I say, just very early on in the book, and it just goes with this kind of territory, because I do describe people who are getting better and who have illnesses where most people are not getting better in mainstream treatment.
 But I'm not trying to say this is miraculous, I never do it, I try to use science to explain it, make it unmiraculous.
 And this focus doesn't advocate naively replacing the neurological nihilism of the past with an equally extreme neurological Utopianism, replacing false pessimism with false hope.
 To be valuable, discoveries of new ways of healing the brain do not have to guarantee that all patients can be helped all the time.
 And often, we simply don't know what will happen until the person, with the guidance of a knowledgeable health professional, gives the new approaches a try.

 ND: Because the new approaches, all but one, never have side effects, what the person stands to lose is their time and the cost of the treatment.
 So where there's not a large study, I wear two hats.
 There's the side of me that did research training at the National Institute of Mental Health in Columbia combined and it wants to know what treatments work for whom, when, and so on.
 And there's a side of me that's a clinician, with a patient in front of me.
 And if I have one of these people, or...
 Not just me, I mean the people in the book, who have tried all the mainstream and complementary approaches and it hasn't helped them, I have to think, "Okay, what's best for this autistic child?"
 We wait and they're being bullied and they're psychologically being tormented and falling away from their peers and this, that, and the other thing.
-Or, because there's something available here in Toronto that's helping a number of children that I've seen, do I make the referral?
+Or, because there's something available here in Toronto that's helping a number of children that I've seen, do I make the `referral`?

 ND: I don't think that's a tough call, in that situation.
 If someone is doing a simultaneous control study, where some of them go to, let's say, The Listening Center and some of them get a bogus treatment, be my guest.
 But I'll tell you, I've done psychiatry for 30 years and there will not be a lot of parents signing their children up for the control position condition. [laughter]